 Create your Skipio account and learn for yourself the difference that conversational texting makes to business relationships.

-This post was originally published on October 9, 2018 and was most recently updated on October 12, 2021.
-Updates include the addition of 10DLC information, recommendations for thought leaders and podcasts to follow, guidance for using messaging templates, and clearer directions about consent, timing, tone, and volume.
+This post was originally published in 2018 and was most recently updated in January 2024.
+Updates include new links, the addition of 10DLC information, recommendations for thought leaders and podcasts to follow, guidance for using messaging templates, and clearer directions about consent, timing, tone, and volume.
 Additional sections include those focused on building automated workflow for text messaging and prioritizing the adoption of texting.